The Packing Chromatic Number of the Infinite Square Grid is 15: Introduction

 While \Cref{ex:Z} shows that $\chi_\rho(\mathbb{Z}^1) = 3$, the question of computing $\chi_\rho(\mathbb{Z}^2)$, where $\mathbb{Z}^2$ is the graph with vertex set $\mathbb{Z} \times \mathbb{Z}$ and edges between orthogonally adjacent points (i.e., points whose $\ell_1$ distance equals $1$), has been open since the introduction of packing colorings by Goddard et al.~\cite{Goddard}.
 On the other hand, it is known that $\chi_\rho(\mathbb{Z}^3) = \infty$ (again considering edges between points whose $\ell_1$ distance equals $1$)~\cite{FINBOW20101224}.
 The problem of computing $3 \leq \chi_\rho(\mathbb{Z}^2) \leq \infty$ has received significant attention, and it is described as ``\emph{the most attractive [of the packing coloring problems over infinite graphs]}'' by Bre\v{s}ar et al.~\cite{Brear2020}.
 We can now state our main theorem, providing a final answer to this problem.

 \begin{theorem} $\chi_\rho(\mathbb{Z}^2) = 15.$ \end{theorem}

-An upper bound of $15$ had already been proved by Martin et al.~\cite{MARTIN2017136}, who found a packing $15$-coloring of a $72 \times 72$ grid that can be used for periodically tiling the entirety of $\mathbb{Z}^2$.
+An upper bound of $15$ had already been proved by Martin et al.~\cite{MARTIN2017136}.
 Therefore, the main contribution of our work consists of proving that $14$ colors are not enough for $\mathbb{Z}^2$. \Cref{table:historic-summary} presents a summary of the historical progress on computing $\chi_{\rho}(\mathbb{Z}^2)$.
-It is worth noting that amongst the computer-generated proofs (i.e., all since Soukal and Holub~\cite{Soukal2010} in 2010), ours is the first one to be formally verified, see~\Cref{sec:verification}.

 For any $k \geq 4$, the problem of determining whether a graph $G$ admits a packing $4$-coloring is known to be $\mathrm{NP}$-hard~\cite{Goddard}, and thus we do not expect a polynomial time algorithm for computing $\chi_{\rho}(\cdot)$.
 This naturally motivates the use of satisfiability (SAT) solvers for studying the packing chromatic number of finite subgraphs of $\mathbb{Z}^2$.
 The rest of this article is thus devoted to proving~\Cref{thm:main} by using automated reasoning techniques, in a way that produces a proof that can be checked independently and that has been checked by verified software.